Loxoz/NeutronDesk/README.md

 </body>
 ```
 ## Customization
-In your stylesheet, the `ndstyle.css` put like so in the head:
+In your stylesheet, or in the `ndstyle.css` put like so in the head:
 ```html
 <head>
     <link rel="stylesheet" href="NeutronDesk/ressources/style.css">